kosmoplan/kosmoplan.github.io/_posts/2021-01-18-this-is-ea2evn-calling-cq.md

 One of the few things worth telling from 2020 has been getting my ham radio licence.
 It is not something I came up with all of a sudden, but it's true that COVID-19, with all the lockdowns, curfews and restrictions that has brought in general, has given me the extra motivation I needed to get to work and pass the exam.

 So far it's been a short and full of doubts trip, but (and this is the reason-to-be of this post) one with a lot of nice and helpful people along the way.
-As a beginner, it is difficult to know where to start when you have a million different <span="bw">**modes, bands, radios, antennas**</span> and what not to trim down so that you can get to buy your first radio.
+As a beginner, it is difficult to know where to start when you have a million different <span class="bw">**modes, bands, radios, antennas**</span> and what not to trim down so that you can get to buy your first radio.
 After a lot of reading, I got an [Anytone 878UV Plus](http://www.anytone.net/pro_info93.html):

 <img src="/images/anytone.jpg" alt="anytone" class="post-image"/>